RayeRen/acad-homepage.github.io/README.md

 1. Configure the google scholar citation crawler:
     1. Find your google scholar ID in the url of your google scholar page (e.g., https://scholar.google.com/citations?user=SCHOLAR_ID), where `SCHOLAR_ID` is your google scholar ID.
     1. Set GOOGLE_SCHOLAR_ID variable to your google scholar ID in `Settings -> Secrets -> Actions -> New repository secret` of the REPO website with `name=GOOGLE_SCHOLAR_ID` and `value=SCHOLAR_ID`.
     1. Click the `Action` of the REPO website and enable the workflows by clicking *"I understand my workflows, go ahead and enable them"*.
-Star your REPO to trigger the `Get Citation Data` github action.
-This action will generate google scholar citation stats data `gs_data.json` in `google-scholar-stats` branch of your REPO.
-This action will be trigger 08:00 UTC everyday.
+This github action will generate google scholar citation stats data `gs_data.json` in `google-scholar-stats` branch of your REPO.
+When you update your main branch, this action will be triggered.
+This action will also be trigger 08:00 UTC everyday.
 1. Generate favicon using [favicon-generator](https://redketchup.io/favicon-generator) and download all generated files to `REPO/images`.
 1. Modify the configuration of your homepage `_config.yml`:
     1. `title`: the title of your homepage